Why My Brain Starts Working When It’s Time to Sleep

 We spend the whole day wishing for bedtime.

-Then we spend bedtime wishing for silence inside our heads.
+Then we spend the bedtime wishing for silence inside our heads.

 It’s almost funny.